A few days later, Jasmine’s phone buzzed with a text message and without looking at the name, she already knew who it was..

 He put his hands up and nodded, “No frenching, got it.”

 As he stepped closer to her, Jasmine hitched her breath and her heartbeat sped up.
 Leo put one hand at the small of her back and the other at the crook of her neck, then lowered his lips to hers.
 The moment they made contact, her eyes fluttered shut and goosebumps spread down her arms while she brought her hands up to his shoulders.
-By the time he broke the kiss, having had to resist the urge to pull her into an even deeper kiss, she was dazed.
+By the time he pulled away, having had to resist the urge to pull her into an even deeper kiss, she was dazed.

 “Well, we can check that off the to-do list,” Leo joked, bringing Jasmine back to reality.
 “You all right there, Minnie?”